byronka/minum/docs/development_handbook.md

 On minimalism:
 --------------

+* Aim for success in providing value, not in seeming complex.
 * It is less desirable to support multitudes of textual data formats: e.g. XML, JSON, YAML.
 Fewer is better.
 * The HTML specification is gigantic.
 Fully proper parsing is often unnecessary - many (most?) times, we are parsing our own HTML.
 This is how it is possible to utilize a simplified parsing engine, which is marginally easier to debug and maintain.